edanshin/toy-robot-go/README.md

 - Package "robot" contains all the functions necessary for robot's functionality (Place, Move, Left, Right, Report).
-- Package "table" describes a tabletop, where a robot is moving.
+- Package "processor" is responsible for reading and executing commands from console input.
 - The file "main.go" is responsible for program execution.

 ### Development tools